Deathsbreed/Oga-Converter/README.md

-Ogg-Converter
+Oga-Converter
 =============
-This is a quick script I wrote to convert my music library from MP3 to OGG.
+This is a quick script I wrote to convert my music library from MP3 to OGA.
 You can change this script to work for any audio/video format that is supported by ffmpeg (that's the tool that you'll need to run this script), however, you might have to change a few things in the code (for example, if you do .flac then you'll want to remove the last 5 characters, not the last 4).

 ### Dependencies
 Please install ffmpeg in order to run this command and (if you like Apple screwing you in the arse) make sure that shit's in your path.